Yasserbhb/Yasserbhb/README.md

 ---

 ### Currently Working On
-* **CLIP from Scratch:** Re-implementing OpenAI's CLIP with custom ViT and Text Transformer backbones.
+* **CLIP from Scratch:** Re-implementing OpenAI's CLIP with custom ViT and Text Transformer backbones for multimodal contrastive learning.
-* **Study Buddy (DL):** Context-aware RAG system for Deep Learning books.
-Features semantic book indexing, retrieval-augmented Q&A, and interactive study mode.

 ---

 ### Contact Me
 * **LinkedIn:** [Yasser-BOUHAI](https://www.linkedin.com/in/yasser-bouha%C3%AF-555b31214/)
 * **Email:** yasserbouhai@gmail.com

 *"The goal is not to study AI, but to build things that force you to understand it."*